ana-schoffen/ana-schoffen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on getting ready for my internship at Eureka Labs.
+- 🔭 I’m currently working on getting ready for my third college year.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning about OCR.
 - 💬 Ask me about anything you want!
 Especially my research.
 - 📫 How to reach me: faeschoffen@gmail.com
-- 😄 Pronouns: any pronouns is fine!
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: my hair is blue now.
+- ⚡ Fun fact: my hair is red now.